opendp/tumult-docs/public/analytics-pro/dev/_sources/topic-guides/working-with-sessions.rst.txt

 ^^^^^^^^^^^^^^^^^^^^^^^

-For analysis use cases involving only one private data source, :meth:`~tmlt.analytics.session.Session.from_dataframe` is a convenient way of initializing a Session.
-However, when you have multiple sources of data, a :class:`Session Builder <tmlt.analytics.session.Session.Builder>` may be used instead.
+For analysis use cases involving only one private data source, :meth:`~tmlt.analytics.Session.from_dataframe` is a convenient way of initializing a Session.
+However, when you have multiple sources of data, a :class:`Session Builder <tmlt.analytics.Session.Builder>` may be used instead.
 First, create your Builder:

 .. testcode::